 Creating a Shadow DOM using JavaScript

-When you’re building components for the web, sometimes you want to keep the styles and structure of one part of your webpage separate from everything else.
+When you are building components for the web, sometimes you want to keep the styles and structure of one part of your webpage separate from everything else in the page.
 The Shadow DOM API in JavaScript makes this possible.
-With JavaScript, you can easily create a Shadow DOM that is hidden from the rest of the page and doesn’t affect any other styles or scripts.

 Step 1: Pick an HTML Element (Shadow Host)